d365collaborative/ax2012.tools/docs/Stop-AxService.md

 ```

 ### -Force
-Switch to instruct the cmdlet to force the stopping of the service
+Instruct the cmdlet to force the stopping of the service

 ```yaml
 Type: SwitchParameter